 Select 12 semester hours of electives.
 To be selected with guidance from the School of Accountancy Graduate Coordinator.
-Must include at least four of the following areas: ACCT (except ACCT 5135), BLAW, CIS, FIN, MGT, ECON, BADM, MKT, PR, RMI.
+May include the following areas: ACCT (except ACCT 5135), BLAW, CIS, FIN, MGT, ECON, BADM, MKT, PR, RMI.

 All courses in the degree must be completed with a C or better, with no more than two C's allowed.